Innovation and Ideation for COVERGIRL

 Trend Development at The Color Association of the United States

-Roseanna worked as the director of trends at The Color Association of the United states for over 7 years.
-Her role began as a full-time employee, developing and producing the company’s 9 annual trend forecasts as well as consulting with clients such as J&J, Nike, L’Oreal and Victorinox on custom projects.
+Roseanna worked as the director of trends at The Color Association of the United States for over 7 years.
+Her role began as a full-time employee, developing and producing the company’s 9 annual trend forecasts as well as consulting with clients such as Johnson & Johnson, Nike, L’Oreal and Victorinox on custom projects.

-During her time at CAUS, Roseanna identified a gap in the market for a beauty industry-specific trend forecast (rather than grouped with fashion).
+During her time at CAUS, Roseanna identified a gap in the market for a beauty industry-specific trend forecast (liberating it from the fashion category).
 In response, she spearheaded the launch of this new beauty category, joining the interiors, women’s, men’s and youth forecasts.
-This was the first new industry report to be added in over 40 years.
+This was the first new industry report to be added to CAUS’ roster in over 40 years.

-In addition to defining macro, color and texture elements, the beauty forecast moved beyond the traditional card format, to deliver a “bento box” of inspiration.
+In addition to defining macro, color and texture elements, the beauty forecast moved beyond the traditional color card format, to deliver a “bento box” of inspiration.
 Included in this tangible offering were cutting edge cosmetics, perfumes and packaging that Roseanna partnered with manufacturers such as Verla and Drom Fragrances to develop.

-Creative Identity and Shade Development/Shade Naming for Spela
+Creative Identity and Product Development for Spela Cosmetics

 Roseanna began working with Spela just before the company’s launch in early 2016.
 Founder Maryam Behrouzi was looking for a unique color palette that reflected the playful nature of the company (Spela means to play in Swedish) but would also retain a level of sophistication.

-As the brand grew, the partnership expanded to shade development and color naming, most recently with the development of Spela’s 3 new lipstick hues (soon to launch) and nail colors.
+As the brand grew, the partnership expanded to shade development and color naming, most recently with the development of Spela’s 3 new lipstick hues (soon to launch) and nail colors/names.